angus-howard/Genre-Classification-of-Music/README.md

 - Add lyrics to the FMA dataset and genre tags to the Kaggle dataset using Genius and Deezer APIs respectively.

-- Train model using audio features from the FMA dataset.
+- Train a model using audio features from the FMA dataset.

 - Perform NLP on song lyrics from the Kaggle dataset and train a model with the resulting features.

-## Next Steps

-- Train a model using the small subset of the FMA dataset for which lyrics could be obtained, using both lyrics and audio features.

-- (IN DEVELOPMENT) Write a script that extracts audio features from an mp3 file using LibROSA and develop a Flask app for genre classification.

 ## Project Description and Findings